ubaldot/defrecs/stm32f4x/ADC_Readings/README.md

 deferred to two deferring tasks.
 Such deferring tasks are defined in `interrupts_to_task.c`

+Note that only platform components are allowed to make HAL API calls.

 ### Application

 The `blink_` does not subscribe anything but it publishes its state.
 The